 Finding a suitable house, apartment, or office space is the main point of visiting a real estate website.
 To make the job easier for the customers, you need to enable them to filter their options out in accordance with various criteria.
 Size, price, location, policy regarding pets, neighborhood, infrastructure, and property features are just a few of the numerous factors that influence customers’ choices.

 The colors used in your real estate website design should inspire trust, stability, and credibility.
 White, blue, green, and orange are good options according to marketing psychology.

 Sticking to all these directives might somewhat affect the real estate website design cost, however, the results will definitely be worth it in the long run.

 Real estate website design in practice

 Over our 9-year experience, the Mind Studios team has created dozens of websites and app designs, some of which were connected to the real estate industry.
 One of these projects, a website for Rentorr, is the perfect visualization of the UI/UX tips we’ve mentioned above.

 When creating the visual concept for the website, we chose green as the main color since it is connected to stability, life, and balance.
 We paid extra attention to the icons which illustrate the perks of the property.

 In addition to standard features, we enhanced the platform with an advanced filtering feature and a price calculator.
 At the same time, all the elements turned out to be soft and neat so that the users didn’t feel overwhelmed.
 You can examine the design we created on our Behance page.

 Three main real estate website development mistakes

-Poor quality of images and property descriptions.
-Property descriptions are at the core of your real estate website, and users should be able to learn everything they want in no more than three clicks.
-That’s why you need to prototype your property descriptions very carefully, providing space for text descriptions, high-quality photos, standard and 360-degree videos, questions and answers, and buttons to immediately contact the owner or agent.
+These components are at the core of your real estate website, and users should be able to learn all the essential information about the property in no more than three clicks.
+That’s why you need to prototype your property descriptions very carefully, providing space for text descriptions, high-quality photos, videos, and 360-degree virtual tours.
+There also should be a questions and answers section, as well as buttons to immediately contact the owner or agent.